 Knowing your credit score determines how much house you can afford to buy.
 It also can determine how much interest you pay on the loan.
-Check it early and often during the home buying process.
+Your mortgage loan officer will be your guide for this.

 2. Do the Math.
 Find Out How Much You Can Afford to Borrow

 Once you know your credit score, your lender will be able to give you a rough estimate of what you can afford to buy.

 Generally, your monthly housing payment is generally figured on no more than 28% of your pre-tax income.